What approval do I need to remove a tree?

 A tree must meet one of the three D’s noted below for the approval of a tree exemption application.

-• ‘Dead’ refers to a tree that is no longer alive or does not serve as a habitat for animals.
+• Dead: refers to a tree that is no longer alive or does not serve as a habitat for animals.
 A ‘habitat tree’ is one that contains hollows or is utilised by animals.
 Property owners must keep photographic evidence to demonstrate that a tree marked as ‘dead’ before removal was indeed devoid of life and not a habitat tree.

-• ‘Dying tree’ refers to a tree that has reached an advanced stage of decline, typically due to significant damage or disease, resulting in an inadequate amount of live tissue, green leaves, or branches necessary for sustaining life, with inevitable death impending.
+• Dying tree: refers to a tree that has reached an advanced stage of decline, typically due to significant damage or disease, resulting in an inadequate amount of live tissue, green leaves, or branches necessary for sustaining life, with inevitable death impending.
 The property owner must retain a report containing photographs or other documented evidence provided by a Consulting Arborist, who holds a minimum qualification of Australian Qualification Framework (AQF) Level 5 in arboriculture, as proof of the tree’s irreversible decline.

-• ‘Dangerous tree’ is one that poses an imminent risk of failure, necessitating immediate action to safeguard human life, buildings, or other non-relocatable property.
+• Dangerous tree: is one that poses an imminent risk of failure, necessitating immediate action to safeguard human life, buildings, or other non-relocatable property.
 Only a Consulting Arborist with a minimum AQF Level 5 qualification in arboriculture can declare a tree as dangerous.
-The property owner must keep a report, including photographs or other documented evidence, provided by the Consulting Arborist, as proof that the tree was indeed deemed dangerous.
+The property owner must keep a report, including photographs or other documented evidence, provided by the Consulting Arborist, as proof that the tree was indeed deemed dangerous unless risks that are imminently dangerous may include:

 • Obvious instability of the root system